Abkaroll/digscraper/README.md

 # digscraper

-Here's some code to help collate publically-available information already on the internet about various archaeological sites in the middle east.
+Here's some code to help collate publicly-available information about various archaeological sites in the middle east.

 Use it at your own risk.